Community right to bid

 The community right to bid arises as part of the Localism Act 2011 and aims to allow local community organisations to nominate local land or buildings of community value.

-Such nominated land may be listed by the Council and if so, when it is sold, local community groups will have a fairer chance to bid for it on the open market.
-The Council will inform the community if a listed asset is put up for sale and give them time to make a bid.
+Such nominated land may be listed by us and if so, when it is sold, local community groups will have a fairer chance to bid for it on the open market.
+We will inform the community if a listed asset is put up for sale and give them time to make a bid.

-A building or land within the Council's area is land of community value if, in the opinion of the Council, its actual current use furthers the social well-being or social interests of the local community and that this will continue.
+A building or land within our area is land of community value if, in our opinion, its actual current use furthers the social well-being or social interests of the local community and that this will continue.

-A building or land can also be land of community value, capable of being listed, if in the opinion of the Council there is a time in the recent past when the actual use of the land furthered the social well being or interests of the local community and it is realistic to think that in the next five years there could be a use of the land that would further the social well being or social interests of the local community.
+A building or land can also be land of community value, capable of being listed, if in our opinion there is a time in the recent past when the actual use of the land furthered the social well being or interests of the local community.
+And it is realistic to think that in the next five years there could be a use of the land that would further the social well being or social interests of the local community.

 Social Interests include cultural, recreational and sporting interests.
 Examples of possible uses could include the village shop, pub, community centre, children's centre and allotments.